TACC/agavepy/docs/docsite/installation_guide/installation.rst

 What will be installed
 ``````````````````````

-In this guide wewill cover how to get ``AgavePy`` into your machine.
+In this guide we will cover how to get ``AgavePy`` into your machine.
 We will cover how to install the latest official release.
 Also, we will cover how to install the latest from the development branch in
 case you want to get the latest features and help the TACC team build the most